austin-leung/Keys-to-Success/README.md

 ## Problem:
-Return the boolean value of the statement “there exists one path through a maze starting at a designated beginning ending at treasure”.
+What is the boolean value of the statement
+“*there exists a path through a maze starting at a designated beginning and ending at treasure*”?

 ## Recursive Abstraction:
-When I am asked to return the boolean value of the statement “there exists one path through a maze starting at a designated beginning ending at treasure”, the recursive abstraction can move the explorer to the next legal position in the maze.
+When I am asked to return the boolean value of the statement “*there exists one path through a maze starting at a designated beginning ending at treasure*”, the recursive abstraction can return the boolean value of the statement “*there exists one path through a maze starting at a designated beginning ending at treasure*” for an adjacent stepping stone that has not been visited before.